 The webinar was hosted and introduced by Thematic Experts of SME competitiveness Mart Veliste and Rene Tõnnisson.
 This was followed by presentations from Interreg Europe projects and stakeholders.
 Access the presentations below:

-- a change in the local development strategy – how the RaiSE project had an impact in the Örebro region – presented by Paula Santarén Rodríguez on behalf of Anders Bro from Region Örebro County
+- a RaiSE project had an impact in the Örebro region – presented by Paula Santarén Rodríguez on behalf of Anders Bro from Region Örebro County

 Inspiring examples came from different regional and local ecosystems with various degrees of social entrepreneurship culture and available funding, there is something to be inspired by for all listeners.
 From the presentations and discussions, we could identify some key elements: